veekas/use-strict-everywhere/README.md

 * adds 'use strict' to documents already listing 'use strict' on first line
 * unable to undo 'use strict command'
-* does not ask ofr confirmation before saving dirty files
+* does not ask for confirmation before saving dirty files
 * does not allow customization of file formats

 ## Release Notes